decodeless/writer/README.md

 `decodeless_writer` combines
 [`decodeless_allocator`](https://github.com/decodeless/allocator) with
-[`decodeless_mappedfile`](https://github.com/decodeless/mappedfile) to provide a cross platform class `decodeless::Writer` to easily creting a binary file using memory mapping.
+[`decodeless_mappedfile`](https://github.com/decodeless/mappedfile) to provide a cross platform class `decodeless::Writer` to easily creating a binary file using memory mapping.
 The file automatically grows in size (up to a user provided maximum, limited only by the virtual address space).
 The allocator provides alignment so the file can be read directly after memory mapping.